jeanferrerdata/PerceptronBreastCancer/README.md

 # PerceptronBreastCancer
-Breast Cancer Classification with the Perceptron Neural Network
+Breast Cancer Diagnosis with the Perceptron Neural Network